CyrineBenHassen/CyrineBenHassen/README.md

 ###

-<p align="left">I'm Cyrine, an engineering student at TEK-UP University in Tunisia.<br><br>🔭 I’m working on web and mobile development projects.<br> I enjoy coding challenges and exploring new tech. 🚀</p>
+<p align="left">I'm Cyrine, an engineering student at TEK-UP University in Tunisia.<br><br>🔭I'm diving into web and mobile dev projects, always coding with passion.<br> I love tackling coding challenges and exploring the latest tech🚀</p>

 ###